December 23, 2020 /

 Starting from May 14, 2015, the certificates issued by the Civil Registers of the Mexican States are the only certificates attesting to a person’s marital status.
 In particular, the new certificate of “Constancia de Resistencia de Registro” certifies that there are no registrations in the name of the person concerned.
-The registrar officers can accept these certificates to celebrate the marriage of Mexican citizens who intend to marry in Italy.
+Therefore, the registrar officers can accept these certificates to celebrate the marriage of Mexican citizens who intend to marry in Italy.

-The permit is issued by the Registry of Norwegian residence in Italian, or the local language with the relative translation carried out by a sworn translator in Norway.
+Norwegian citizens must obtain the permit issued by the Registry of Norwegian residence translated in Italian by a sworn translator in Norway.
 In both cases, it must be equipped with an “Apostille” (The Hague Convention)

 The head of the civil status office of the municipality of residence in Poland is competent for issuing the authorization to marry in Italy.
 The nulla osta translated into Italian by a sworn translator is exempt from legalization in the Italian Prefettura.
-With a communication dated 07/05/15, the Consulate General of Poland based in Milan, informs that the Polish Consulate in Italy will issue the permit for marriage in Italy regardless of the Polish citizen’s Italian residence.
-Furthermore, the nulla osta will be valid for six months instead of 3, as provided by the previous law.
+With a communication dated 07/05/15, the Consulate General of Poland based in Milan informs that the Polish Consulate in Italy will issue the permit for marriage in Italy regardless of the Polish citizen’s Italian residence.
+Furthermore, the nulla osta will be valid for six months instead of 3, as the previous law provides.

 The clearance is issued by the Civil Status Office of the Republic of San Marino.
 It is exempt from any legalization • a full copy of the birth certificate or birth certificate with annotations.